ccocchi/rabl-rails/README.md

 ## Original idea

-* [RABL](http://github.com/nesquena/rabl) Standart RABL gem.
+* [RABL](http://github.com/nesquena/rabl) Standard RABL gem.
 I used it a lot but I needed to improve my API response time, and since most of the time was spent in view rendering, I decided to implement a faster rabl gem.

 ## Copyright